NickFielton/env-dyn-config/README.md

-# dyn-config
+# env-dyn-config

-Dyn-Config is simple approach for dynamic configuration files.
+env-dyn-config is simple approach for dynamic configuration files.
 It breaks down a configuration to the base and the specifics for each environment specific.

 ## Install